-The University of Southern California offers a Master of Management in Library and Information Science that is fully online.
-It is the only program in this field that comes from a leading business school, which means students learn both library management and the business side of running an effective library.
+The University of Southern California offers a Master of Management in Library and Information Science that’s fully online.
+It’s the only program in this field that comes from a leading business school, which means students learn both library management and the business side of running an effective library.
 It is a 31-credit course that can be completed in as few as 20 months.
 Tuition costs $2,035 per credit hour.
-In this program, students will study:
+In this program, students study:

 - Management Communication for Leaders